-The Republic's rate of inflation was generally low in 2010 and 2011, reaching approximately 2 per cent., driven principally by weak economic activity, and lower energy and food prices and excise duties.
+The Republic's rate of inflation was generally low in 2011, reaching approximately 2 per cent., driven principally by weak economic activity, and lower energy and food prices and excise duties.
 In 2012, the inflation rate was 3.1 per cent., which was 0.9 per cent. higher than the Eurozone average, this being mainly due to the rise in energy prices (in particular liquid fuels) and a slightly higher growth in services prices.
-In 2013 the inflation rate reached 0.9 per cent. driven by higher food and services prices as well as the Government's increase of value-added tax ("VAT") in July 2013.
+In 2013, the inflation rate reached 0.9 per cent. driven by higher food and services prices as well as the Government's increase of value-added tax ("VAT") in July 2013.
 In 2014, the Republic experienced deflation of 0.1 per cent.
 Amid the continuation of weak domestic demand and a notable decline in commodity prices in the second half of 2014, prices for most goods were down year-on-year.
 The deflation was mainly the result of lower prices of energy and, to some extent, food and durable goods, offset in part from a positive contribution of services, largely due to higher prices of supplementary health insurance and packaged holidays.
-In 2015, Slovenia experienced continued deflation of 0.6 per cent.
+In 2015, Slovenia had a deflation rate of 0.6 per cent.
 Consumer prices fell in 2015, mainly due to the lower prices of energy and durable goods.
 Prices of food, particularly unprocessed food, increased year-on-year.
 Prices of services recorded lower growth than in previous year, largely due to the base effect, which faded out in 2015.
-In the first six months of 2016 price movements continued to be affected by declining prices of energy and non-energy industrial goods, while prices of food and services increased.
-The following table sets out the annual inflation rate (as measured by the Harmonised Index of Consumer Prices), which is used by the ECB as a general indicator of inflation and price stability for the years ended 31 December 2010 to 2015 and for the six months ended 30 June 2015 and 30 June 2016:
+In 2016, Slovenia had an inflation rate of 0.6 per cent., which was largely the result of higher energy prices.
+After a prolonged period of year-on-year declines at the end of 2016, energy prices reached the levels recorded at the end of 2015.
+The prices of services increased in 2016, which was primarily attributable to growth in household consumption.
+The prices of food also increased in 2016, while prices of durable and semi-durable goods were lower in the same period.
+The following table sets out the annual inflation rate (as measured by the Harmonised Index of Consumer Prices), which is used by the ECB as a general indicator of inflation and price stability for the years ended 31 December 2011 to 2016: